discorb-lib/discorb/README.md

 ----

-discorb is a Discord API wrapper for Ruby.
+discorb is a Discord API wrapper written in Ruby.

 ## Installation